Skip navigation

 Texas Middle Mile (TMM) Program

-The Broadband Development Office (BDO) has allocated up to $200 million from the state’s Broadband Infrastructure Fund (BIF) to award grants to fund projects for the construction and improvement of middle-mile infrastructure across Texas.
+The Broadband Development Office (BDO) has allocated up to $200 million from the state’s Broadband Infrastructure Fund (BIF) for grant awards to fund projects for the construction and improvement of middle-mile infrastructure across Texas.
 The program aims to strengthen network resiliency, support open-access networks to increase affordability for end-users, and improve high-speed internet access by reducing the cost of connecting unserved or underserved areas to the internet backbone.

 The BDO aims to address the needs of underserved Texas communities through the TMM Program by focusing on the following goals: